Cumin Seeds – 100 g ($7.99), 50 g ($4.99)

 How to use:

-Decoctions are suitable for roots, barks, large seeds & berries, and other dense material.
-The simple way to make decoction is, in a saucepan, add 1 tablespoon of dried herbs to 1 cup of water.
-Bring the water to boil, reduce heat and simmer for 30-60 minutes.
-Strain and squeeze out as much as liquid as possible and enjoy!
+Decoctions: Decoctions are suitable for roots, barks, large seeds & berries, and other dense material.
+The simple way to make decoction is, in a saucepan, add 1 tablespoon of dried herbs to 1 cup of water, Bring the water to boil, reduce heat and simmer for 30-60 minutes with the pot covered.
+Squeeze out as much as liquid as possible.
+Best practice is to drink the liquid and also consume the solid material that remains.
+Herb pieces can also be used.

 Tips: